ajeetraina/talk-demos/README.md

 (1 row)
 ```

-To see the structure of the product
+To see the items in the database

 ```
-psql -d catalog -U postgres -w -c "\d products"
+psql -d catalog -U postgres -w -c "SELECT * FROM products;"
 ```